Common Braising Mistakes & How to Avoid Them

 Unfortunately, the ideal food for braising is far from delicate.
 The collagen in tough cuts of meat will not break down into luscious gelatin until it reaches around 205°F.

 Hence, the temperature of your braising liquid should be at least that.
-You can braise on the stove-top on low heat—the liquid should be at a gentle simmer.
-In the oven, set the temperature for 250-300°F.
+You can braise on the stovetop on low heat—the liquid should be at a gentle simmer.
+In the oven, set the temperature to 250-300°F.

-It is best to reach the proper temperature slowly, allowing the meat to "ease into the braise.”
-In this way, the proteins will coagulate slowly, allowing the collagen to dissolve gently into gelatin.
+It is best to reach the proper temperature slowly, allowing the meat to "ease into the braise."
+This way, the proteins will coagulate slowly, allowing the collagen to dissolve gently into gelatin.